Knightzjz/FPVLS/README.md

 This is a TensorFlow implementation of the<b>Face Pixelation in Live Video Streaming </b>project of <font color="red"><b><I>University ML Camp Jeju 2019</font></b></I>.
 Some of the code is built on the MTCNN work in [MTCNN-Tensorflow](https://github.com/AITTSMD/MTCNN-Tensorflow) and [MTCNN_face_detection_alignment](https://github.com/kpzhang93/MTCNN_face_detection_alignment).<br>

 ## Compatibility
-The code is tested using Tensorflow r1.7 under Ubuntu 14.04 with Python 2.7 and Python 3.5.
+The code is tested using Tensorflow 1.12.1 under Ubuntu 14.04 with Python 2.7.
 ## News
 | Date     | Update |
 |----------|--------|